damianruck/Cultural-prerequistes-for-socioeconomic-development/README.md

 ## create birth decade time series

-Running "makeBirthDecadeTrends.py"  averages each birth cohort over all time periods (using linear imputation to avoid period effect bias).
+Running "makeBirthDecadeTrends.py"  averages each birth cohort over all time periods (using linear imputation to avoid period effect bias, but quadratic imputation is also possible).
 This creates birth decade time series files for Secular-Rationalism and Cosmopolitanism.

 ## run hierachical time-lagged regression

-Compare the derived birth decade time series for Secular-Rationlism (RAT) and Cosmopolitanism (COS), with societal varables Education (EDS), Life Expectency (LEX), Democracy (DEM) and GDP per capita (GDP) (provided in the folder "time_series_normalized").
+Compare the derived birth decade time series for Secular-Rationlism (RAT), Cosmopolitanism (COS) Education (EDS), Life Expectency (LEX), Democracy (DEM) and GDP per capita (GDP) (provided in the folder "time_series_normalized").
 Run the file "runRegressions.R" to fit and save results.

+Changing the "adultAge" parameter runs regressions assuming an adult age of either 0-10, 10-20 or 20-30 years.

 ## plot figure 1 (regression results)

-Run "plotRegressionResults.py" to recreate figure 1
+Run "plotRegressionResults.py" to recreate figure 1.

 ## Figure 3 and analysis for langauge category and cultural values